 Social media, mobile devices, and cloud computing are pushing traditional networks to their limits.
 Compute and storage have benefited from incredible innovations in virtualization and automation, but those benefits are constrained by limitations in the network.
 Administrators may spin up new compute and storage instances in minutes, only to be held up for weeks by rigid and oftentimes manual network operations.

-As detailed above, SDN offers several benefits for businesses trying to move into a virtual environment.
+As detailed above, Software Defined Networking offers several benefits for businesses trying to move into a virtual environment.
 There are a multitude of use cases that SDN offers for different organizations, including carrier and service providers, cloud and data centers, as well as enterprise campuses.

-For carrier and service providers, SDN offers bandwidth on demand, which gives controls on carrier links to request additional bandwidth when necessary, as well as WAN optimization and bandwidth calendaring.
+For carrier and service providers, Software Defined Networking offers bandwidth on demand, which gives controls on carrier links to request additional bandwidth when necessary, as well as WAN optimization and bandwidth calendaring.
 For cloud and data centers, network virtualization for multi-tenants is an important use case as it offers better utilization of resources and faster turnaround times for creating a segregated network.
-Enterprise campuses experience network access control and network monitoring when using SDN policies.
+Enterprise campuses experience network access control and network monitoring when using Software Defined Networking policies.